skalenetwork/mirage-manager/SPEC.md

 - `add`: Adds a node to the pool's incoming set.
 - `moveToFront`: Moves a node to the front (root) of the pool, updating its weight and eligibility.
-- `remove`: Removes a node from the pool, updating both the splay tree and node sets.
+- `remove`: Removes a node from the pool, updating both the red-black tree and node sets.
 - `sample`: Selects a random sample of nodes, weighted by their stake, ensuring only healthy and staked nodes are chosen.
-Uses the splay tree for efficient weighted selection.
+Uses the red-black tree for efficient weighted selection.
 - `setWeight`: Updates the weight of a node in the pool, affecting its selection probability.
-- `getOldestIsh`: Returns the *oldest-ish* node (by splay tree order), useful for ejection or rotation logic.
+- `getOldestIsh`: Returns the *oldest-ish* node (by red-black tree order), useful for ejection or rotation logic.
 Last nodes are more likely to be unhealthy.
 - `contains`: Checks if a node is present in either the present or incoming sets.
 - `length`: Returns the total number of nodes in the pool.

 #### Internal Logic

-- `_findLastHealthyNode`: Finds the rightmost healthy node in the splay tree.
+- `_findLastHealthyNode`: Finds the rightmost healthy node in the red-black tree.

 #### Pool Usage